 While a CMMS must have the features you need to achieve your maintenance goals, there are other factors to consider when comparing cloud-based and on-premise software.

-- Number of features: Both types of CMMS have a wide range of features, although cloud-based providers release new tools more often.
+- Number of features: Both types of CMMS have a similar range of features, but cloud-based providers release new ones more often.
 The features on a cloud-based CMMS depend on the subscription tier you purchase.

 - Customization: On-premise software is highly customizable when installed, but difficult to change later.
 Cloud-based software features are set, but their components are easier to change and customize.